Publication Ethics

 Responsibilities of Editors

-Editors are responsible for ensuring a fair, confidential, and unbiased editorial process.
-Editorial decisions are based on scholarly merit, originality, methodological quality, ethical compliance, and relevance to the journal’s aims and scope.
+Editors are responsible for ensuring a fair, confidential, and unbiased editorial process, recognizing their vital role in maintaining the journal’s integrity and reputation.

 Responsibilities of Reviewers